 - BEAUTIFULLY DESIGNED: Carefully designed in the finest regions of Denmark with a lovely wooden finish to help the game stand out.

-- UPGRADES FROM THE ORIGINAL KLASK - Includes updated white magnets (Biscuits 2.0) with more rounded corners and PTFE stickers to reduce scratching for kids and adults alike.
-For 2 players,each match lasts around 10 minutes – set up a tournament to find out who the true champion is
+- NEW 2019 VERSION - Includes updated white magnets (Biscuits 2.0) with more rounded corners and PTFE stickers to reduce scratching for kids and adults alike.
+For 2 players,each match lasts around 10 minutes – set up a tournament to find out who the true champion is.

 Vul-Kar is back,